 - Enter Chrome as the name of the new key.

 - Navigate to the Chrome key you just created.

 - Right-click the empty space in the right pane, choose New, and select DWORD (32-bit) Value.

 - Set the name of the DWOD to RemoteAccessHostAllowClientPairing.
 Double-click the newly created DWORD.

 - Change Value data to 1 and click OK.

 The Chrome Desktop app allows you to connect to your computer using other devices using a PIN.

 However, this feature is reportedly causing issues with the connection.
-Disabling the feature and removing the devices has resolved the issue for many users.
+Disabling the feature and removing the devices has resolved the problem for many users.

-- Make sure you have granted requested permission for the app.
+Make sure you have granted the requested permission for the app.
 If you missed the permission window, check your taskbar to see if it is in the background.